asyncapi/website/pages/docs/tutorials/getting-started/request-reply.md

 # Sub-patterns in request/reply

-In the simple example above we saw how you could set up a request/reply pattern across two applications, where the request/reply happened over the same channel `/` on an unknown server and protocol, which could have been HTTP, Kafka, or WebSocket, in this simple example it does not matter, cause the only difference would be how the server information is defined.
+In the simple example above, we saw how you could set up a request/reply pattern across two applications.
+The request/reply happened over the same channel `/` on an unknown server and protocol, which could have been HTTP, Kafka, or WebSocket.
+In this example, it does not matter because the only difference would be how the server information is defined.

-However, there are sub-patterns to request/reply that AsyncAPI v3 supports, let's take a look at them.
+However, there are sub-patterns to request/reply that AsyncAPI v3 supports.
+Let's take a look at them below.

 ## Request/reply over different channels
 If you come from a REST or WebSocket environment, this sub-pattern might seem unfamiliar, but in the event-driven world of Kafka or NATS this is a common pattern to utilize where you do the request over one channel, and reply on a different one.

-In this example, the reply is on a statically defined channel, so you, at design time, know exactly where the reply is returned to.
+In this example, the reply is on a statically defined channel, so you, at design time, know exactly where the reply is being returned to.

-The only difference in this AsyncAPI document, in relation to the simple example is that each channel has now been given a different address `/ping` and `/pong` respectively.
+The only difference in this AsyncAPI document, in relation to the simple example, is that each channel has now been given a different address `/ping` and `/pong` respectively.

 ```yml
 asyncapi: 3.0.0